Fission chambers for in-core use

 • Export control, as an Authorized Economic Operator, Photonis acts in accordance with the EU international regulations.

-• Fissile material management & product storage
+• Fissile material management & product storage.

-• Calibration in reactor for measurements in high flux
+• Calibration in reactor for measurements in high flux.

-• Neutron sensitivity tailored to individual requirement
+• Neutron sensitivity tailored to individual application requirements.

-• Ruggedized structure for harsh environment (radiation, temperature, humidity, mechanical stress)
+• Ruggedized structure for harsh environment (radiation, temperature, humidity, mechanical stress).

 • Mineral insulated connector type (Coaxial HN, BNC, BNC HT, SMA or others).
 Reinforced connectors are available.